webpy/webpy.github.com/cookbook/fastcgi-nginx.md

 	#!/bin/sh
 	kill `pgrep -f "python /path/to/www/index.py"`

-Note: You're free to choose which address, port, directory and filename to use, but be sure to adjust the Nginx configuration.
+__Note:__ You're free to choose which address, port, directory and filename to use, but be sure to adjust the Nginx configuration.

 ## Hello world!

 Save the following code in your www directory and call the file index.py (or whatever you like).
-The following line is required: <code>web.wsgi.runwsgi = lambda func, addr=None: web.wsgi.runfcgi(func, addr)</code>.
+The following line is required: `web.wsgi.runwsgi = lambda func, addr=None: web.wsgi.runfcgi(func, addr)`.

 	#!/usr/bin/env python
 	# -*- coding: utf-8 -*-